LLove01/databox_web_service/README.md

 >*docker-compose up --build*

+or for detached mode:

+>*docker-compose up --build -d*

 5. Wait for the build process to complete.
 Once finished, you should see the backend and frontend services running.
 6. Access the frontend of the application by opening a web browser and visiting http://localhost:3000.
 7. To stop the containers, press Ctrl + C in the terminal where Docker Compose is running.